 Requirements for a high-performance data foundation:

-Instead of saving every product variant as a static model, CADClick® uses a single geometry definition enriched with parameters in real time.
+Instead of saving every possible product variant as a static model, CADClick CADClick® relies on a unique geometry description that is enriched with parameters at runtime.

 Key advantages: